audioxide/data/data/posts/20190828-reviews-taylor-swift-lover.md

   as daring as St. Vincent, but it is accessible and intelligent, which I think are the hallmarks of Swift at her best.
 week: 205
+blurb: Lover isn’t as expansive as Kate Bush or as daring as St. Vincent, but it is accessible and intelligent, which are the hallmarks of Swift at her best.
 ---
 author: André
 review: >-